hivelab-github/config_io/README.md

 and the contents of the configuration file are read while the program is running.
 In this way, each modification only <br>
 needs to change the content of the configuration file, and the program itself does not modify it.<br>
 　　* Generally, large libraries such as opencv will have their own parameter configuration functions, but they are<br>
-quite<br> inconvenient to use.
+quite inconvenient to use.
 On the one hand, the use of parameter commands requires systematic learning, and the<br>
 operation is cumbersome.
 On the other hand, using its parameters' commands simply causes a waste of function and disk<br>
 capacity.
 For this reason, the Config_io.h and Config_io.cpp programs are provided in the include and src folders,<br>
 which can be used to read and store related project parameters.<br>